 In England and Wales either the buyer or the seller can pull out at any stage before exchange of contracts.
 There aren’t usually any financial consequences of pulling out before contracts are exchanged.
-Except that each party will be liable for any costs they’ve each incurred up to that point.
-But if either the buyer or the seller pulls out after contracts have been exchanged, the party who’s in breach will be liable for damages and will forfeit the deposit.
-This is normally 10% of the contract price.
+However, each party will have incurred and will have to pay their own legal costs up to that point.

 In the UK, well in England and Wales that is, a house is only truly sold when the contract is completed.
 There are usually three stages in the house sale in the England and Wales, as follows:

 - Offer is made and accepted.
 Sale can still fall through for many reasons.
-Up to the point contracts are exchanged either the buyer or seller can pull out without financial consequence.
+Before contracts are exchanged the buyer or seller can pull out without financial consequence.
 However, each party will be responsible for their own costs incurred up to the point the other party pulled out.

 - Completion date.
 This is the date when all the funds for the agreed offer price are paid over to the vendor (or seller of the house).
 The house sale is complete at this point in the process.